 Flash Drive

-The connection of the computers was done through a USB port that was on the hardware.
+The interconnection of these computers was established through a hardware-based USB port.

 Pen Drive

-The pen drives were also run on flash memory and also had a USB interface to communicate with the computers.
+Similar to standard flash drives, pen drives operated on flash memory and featured a USB interface for communication with computers.

 Conclusion